 This is a gem of a spot in the high country to the north.
 On the upper Moroka River just before it tumbles into the wonderful Moroka gorge, it seems to be a favourite breeding spot for the Satin Flycatcher.
 Plenty of other birds here in the warmer months, including Olive Whistler.
 Possibly the best spot in the mountains to camp, soft green grass surrounded by the snow gums, Black Sallee and White Sallee.
 Fresh mountain water, and trout in the pools.

 Another gem, with great birding, reached with an 800 metre walk along a good track off the forest road.
-I recently, (Dec.
-2000), revisited the hut a couple of times after an absence of over 40 years.
-In those days I went to the hut by motor bike, when the jeep track was first put in.
-Highlights were Satin Flycatchers, this area seems to be a breeding stronghold for the species, Crested Shrike-tit, Flame and Scarlet Robins, Rufous and Golden Whistlers, the former breeding.
+Highlights are Satin Flycatchers, this area seems to be a breeding stronghold for the species, Crested Shrike-tit, Flame and Scarlet Robins, Rufous and Golden Whistlers, the former breeding.

-In the East Gippsland Shire, Marlo is a special place for us.
+In the East Gippsland Shire, Marlo is a special place.
 Great for plants, especially orchids, and lots of great birds.
 Ground Parrot, Beautiful Firetail, Emu Wren, Black-faced Monarch, etc, and the chance of visitors from further up the coast, like Spangled Drongo, Osprey, Scarlet Honeyeater, White-headed Pigeon, Turquoise Parrot.
 There is also a small breeding population of Square-tailed Kite, according to David Holland.
-We had a marvellous look at one as it soared above us for some minutes, out on the Cape Conran road.
-One other special is the Common Sandpiper, which spends the summer at "the cut-through", junction of the Snowy and Brodribb rivers.
-We used to see it regularly, year after year, poking about on the rock beaching.
+One other special is the Common Sandpiper, which spends the summer at "the cut-through", junction of the Snowy and Brodribb rivers, it can be seen foraging on the rock beaching.
 The mouth of the Yeerung River is good for Hooded Plover, follow the track from the bridge, through the heathland, bush, and the Coral Fern stretch, to the mouth, then back to the car past the lookout.
 Good birding all the way.